Huia: Feeding and ecology

 The huia, with the previously endangered saddleback, were the two species of classic bark and wood probers in the arboreal insectivore guild in the New Zealand avifauna.
 Woodpeckers do not occur east of Wallace's line; their ecological niche is filled by other groups of birds that feed on wood-boring beetle larvae, albeit in rotting wood.
-The woodpecker-like role was taken on by two species in two different families in the New Zealand mixed-podocarp and Nothofagus forests; one was the huia and the other was the kaka.
+The woodpecker-like role was taken on by two species in two different families in the New Zealand mixed-podocarp and Nothofagus forests; one was the huia and the other was the kākā.

 The huia foraged mainly on decaying wood.
 Although it was considered a specialist predator of the larvae of the nocturnal huhu beetle (Prionoplus reticularis), it also ate other insects—including wētā—insect larvae, spiders, and fruit.

 Insects and spiders were taken from decaying wood, from under bark, mosses and lichens, and from the ground.
 Huia foraged either alone, in pairs, or in small flocks of up to five, which were probably family groups.
 The sexual dimorphism of the bill structure gave rise to feeding strategies that differed radically between the sexes.
 The male used its adze-like bill to chisel and rip into the outer layers of decaying wood, while the female probed areas inaccessible to the male, such as the burrows of insect larvae in living wood.
 The male had well-developed cranial musculature allowing rotten wood to be chiselled and pried apart by "gaping" motions.
 There are corresponding differences in the structure and musculature of the head and neck between males and females.
 Huia had very well developed depressor jaw muscles, and an occipital crest that provided extra surface for muscle attachment, allowing the jaw to be opened with considerable force.
 Once the bird had secured a meal, it flew to a perch with the insect in its feet.
 The huia stripped its meal of any hard parts, then tossed the remainder up, caught, and swallowed it.